-Spirit Video Challenge powered by adidas enters home stretch
+Spirit Video Challenge enters home stretch

 Teachers and students have been entering two-minute videos about how their physical education class has been “raising the bar” with their workouts and commitment to physical education.
 Teachers, families, friends and PE enthusiasts have been voting regularly.
 At last glance, nearly 25,000 people had cast a vote for their favorite videos.